 At this very moment, she is probably working on her dissertation regarding canon(s) or playing D&D. Either way, coffee is involved.

-Past members of the organizing committee include Paul Booth, Kristina Busse, Lori Morimoto, Jacinta Yanders, and Lesley Willard.
+Past members of the organizing committee include Paul Booth, Kristina Busse, Lori Morimoto, EJ Nielsen, Sarah Sinwell, Louisa Stein, Lesley Willard, and Jacinta Yanders.